 Tyson quickly found his niche in the organization, focusing heavily on the warehouse and tech room operations, finding ways to improve efficiencies and maintain a high level of quality.
 This focus led to a reorganization of the warehouse, new shelving, lighting, test equipment, and improved procedures to help boost the company's capabilities.
 Within a couple years he found himself applying his vision to all branches in the organization, in addition to helping with sales and purchasing.

 In 2013 Tyson took on the role of Vice President for the company and continued to oversee quality control and warehouse operations before being named President two short years later.
-He now works closely with branch managers and technical personnel to ensure consistency and quality standards across all shop locations, with an emphasis on training and certifications.
+He now holds the title of COO and works closely with branch managers and technical personnel to ensure consistency and quality standards across all shop locations, with an emphasis on training and certifications.

 In his spare time Tyson enjoys getting out and riding dirt bikes, wake boarding, snow boarding, back packing, and just about anything else that gets him outdoors.
 He's also a huge fan of the San Jose Sharks, 49ers and other Bay Area sports teams.